District / Region Level Service

 Literature

 The Literature subcommittee maintains a stock of MA literature that is distributed to the meetings at the DSC/RSC meeting.
-This subcommittee also creates new literature to be presented to the DSC/RSC meeting participants for approval.
-Literature can also be submitted to the MA World Services Literature Committee for their review, and ultimately for submission to the members of the annual conference body for approval.
+This subcommittee also creates new literature to be presented to DSC/RSC meetings for approval.
+Literature can also be submitted to the MA World Services Literature Committee for review, and ultimately for submission to the annual Conference body for approval.

 District Subcommittees